-Several studies recommend including IPV in natural disaster interventions and planning, and anticipating the impact of PTSD on mental health.
-Addressing violence issues in communitybased mental health services is crucial, even if the IPV is pre-disaster [5] and recognizing that limited safe housing and loss of community networks are important gaps for women experiencing post-disaster IPV [13].
-It is crucial for first responders and HCP to offer screening and help separate from perpetrators.
-For example, depressive symptoms such as appetite and sleep dysregulation, low self-esteem and suicidal ideation might indicate post disaster IPV and warrant safe follow-up [6].
-Women experiencing IPV present more health issues post-disaster [8] are likely to seek help for psychosomatic complaints-leading to underreporting of IPV [5].
-There are barriers to disclosure such as fear of: hurting loved ones, communities, what their partners could do to their children, not being believed, escalating violence and lack of options [9].
-Service providers may show more compassion towards men as they are also traumatized during natural disasters, or be in denial and interpret the IPV as an unintentional act related to the disaster trauma [9].
+Several studies recommend including IPV in natural disaster interventions and planning and anticipating the impact of PTSD on mental health.
+In cases of a disaster, governments need to consider domestic violence a priority in terms of response and prevention strategies [8].
+Addressing violence issues in community-based mental health services is crucial, even when the IPV is pre-disaster [5] and recognizing that limited safe housing and loss of community networks are important gaps for women experiencing post-disaster IPV [20].
+Clearly, healthcare providers (HCP) need to be ready for increases in IPV post-disaster and to provide treatment and referrals post-disaster [14] based on best practices for IPV identification and referral [8].

+It is crucial for first responders and HCP to offer screening and help that is separate from perpetrators.
+For example, depressive symptoms such as appetite and sleep dysregulation, low self-esteem and suicidal ideation might indicate post disaster IPV and warrant safe and separate follow-up [6].
+Women experiencing IPV present more health issues post-disaster [15] and are likely to seek help for psychosomatic complaints--leading to underreporting of IPV [5].
+There are barriers to disclosure such as fear of: hurting loved ones, communities, what their partners could do to their children, not being believed, escalating violence and lack of options [10].
+Service providers may also be showing more compassion towards men as they are also traumatized during natural disasters, or be in denial and interpret the IPV as an unintentional act related to the disaster trauma [10].